Choquequirao Trek to Machu Picchu 9 Days - Orange Nation Peru

 • Difficulty: Challenging

-Beginning at 7.00am, we walk uphill for 3 hours through semi-jungle vegetation via parts of the original Inca Highway, visiting ancient silver mines including the Victorias, to reach Victoria’s pass (4,170m/13,700ft).
+We will pass by ancient silver mines on our way up to Victoria’s pass (4,170m/13,700ft).
 From here, you can appreciate the great canyons, the spectacular snow-capped mountains of Sacsara, Qoriwanachina, and Pumasillo.
 Then we descend to Yanama (3,650m/12,037ft), which is our fifth campsite.

 • Meals: Breakfast – Lunch – Afternoon Tea – Dinner